arangodb/docs/3.10/installation.md

 - **ARM**: The processor(s) must be 64-bit ARM chips (**AArch64**).
 The minimum
   requirement is **ARMv8** with **Neon** (SIMD extension).

+The official Linux release executables of ArangoDB require the operating system to use a page size of **4096 bytes** or less.

 ## macOS

 ArangoDB is available for the following architectures: